 Browsing the web can open your company to an assortment of security dangers.
-In a typical browsing session, visiting even a well-known site such as CNN.com, you can expose your search preferences, enable cookies (and other tracking methods), and even expose sensitive data stored on your local computer.
+In a typical browsing session, by visiting even a well-known site such as CNN.com, you can reveal your search preferences, enable cookies (and other tracking methods), and expose sensitive data stored on your computer.

 1. Tor Browser

 Here's the main takeaway about private browsing: If you don't download the browser itself, it's probably not secure.
-Adding a Chrome add-on or using a private search engine like those mentioned below help, but you could still be exposing your private company data.
-The Tor Browser makes sure that is not possible.
-Completely anonymous, the Tor Browser uses a distributed network to anonymize your IP address.
-A downside is that this browser is not as compatible with or as reliable as Google Chrome or Mozilla Firefox.
+Adding a Chrome add-on or using a private search engine like the ones mentioned below help, but you could still be exposing your company's private data.
+Tor Browser makes sure that is not possible.
+Tor Browser uses a distributed network to anonymize your IP address.
+A downside of Tor, however, is that it is not as compatible with or as reliable as Google Chrome or Mozilla Firefox.

-An alternative to Tor, the Epic browser is secure because it uses a private VPN, or virtual private network (which has servers available in eight countries).
-The company claims that as many as 600 trackers are blocked with this browser in a typical session.
+An alternative to Tor, Epic Privacy Browser is secure because it uses a private VPN, or virtual private network (which has servers in eight countries).
+This is significant because Epic provides free VPN access.
+The company claims that Epic blocks as many as 600 trackers in a typical session.
 Epic blocks all ads, trackers, saved sessions and your IP address to ensure your activity on the web is secure.

 5. Google Chrome incognito mode

-The Chrome browser is popular and reliable, and if you insist on using it in a business setting, the smarter approach is to at least use incognito mode.
-As mentioned earlier, incognito mode is not actually secure – your IP address is still tracked.
-However, this private browsing mode at least provides some extra security in that your search preferences are not stored locally.
-If someone were to hack into your computer, they would at least not see an archive of every site you've visited, and they would have a harder time tracking your website visits.
+As mentioned earlier, incognito mode is not actually secure; your IP address is still tracked.
+However, this private browsing mode provides some extra security in that your search preferences are not stored locally.
+If someone were to hack into your computer, they would not see an archive of every site you've visited, and they would have a harder time tracking your website visits.